A Surprise Becomes a Rout

 Battle Map

-The Battle of Shallow Ford: All locations approximate, except march routes.
-1) Patriot and Tory militia surprise each other on the road (exact spot unknown), Tories withdraw.
-2) The sides exchange fire across a branch.
-3) Tories fall back, lines reform, and firing resumes.
-4) When a Tory officer breaks, the rest retreat across the ford with Patriots following.
+The Battle of Shallow Ford: All positions approximate except original roadbed.
+1) Patriot militia approach Shallow Ford from the west as Tories cross it from the east.
+2) Patriots and Tories surprise each other, form lines, exchange fire.
+3) Tories fall back, lines re-form, and firing resumes.
+4) Tories break, retreat across the ford with Patriots following.

 Casualties